Budget Discussion Report: Precedent R

 Sign up to our newsletter

-Costs Budget Discussion Report (Precedent R)
+What is a Budget Discussion Report

-When you have prepared, filed and served Costs Budgets, parties are encouraged to prepare their Costs Budget Discussion Report and engage in discussions on costs 7 days prior to any Costs and Case Management Conference (CCMC).
 In many cases, Costs Budgets can be agreed between parties however, some cases remain disputed and require the making of a costs management order at Court.

-What are the Budget Discussion Report requirements?
+What are the Budget Discussion Report Requirements?

 As part of Budget discussions/negotiations, CPR 3.13(2) requires the parties to exchange Costs Budget Discussion reports at least 7 days before the first Case Management Conference (CMC).